Peter Pitchlynn: Career

-Civil War and Final Years
+Civil War and final years

-In 1861, Pitchlynn was in Washington, D.C. to address national affairs of the Choctaw when the American Civil War started, and immediately returned to the Choctaw Nation, hoping to escape the expected strife.
-He advocated loyalty to the Union or at the very least neutrality in the conflict, (with himself holding pro-Union sympathies) and then-Chief George Hudson sought to maintain Choctaw neutrality.
+In 1861, Pitchlynn was in Washington, D.C., to address national affairs of the Choctaw when the American Civil War started, and immediately returned to the Choctaw Nation, hoping to escape the expected strife.
+He advocated loyalty to the Union or at the very least neutrality in the conflict, (with himself holding pro-Union sympathies) and then-chief George Hudson sought to maintain Choctaw neutrality.
 Despite wanting to avoid the war, the Choctaw were not permitted to remain neutral.
-Following an invasion of Choctaw territory in May 1861 by Texan forces, pro-Confederate elements in the government let by Robert McDonald Jones, the President Pro-Tempore of the Choctaw Senate, threatened Chief Hudson and strongarmed the tribe into an alliance with the Confederacy.
+Following an invasion of Choctaw territory in May 1861 by Texan forces, pro-Confederate elements in the government led by Robert McDonald Jones, the president pro-tempore of the Choctaw Senate, threatened Chief Hudson and strong-armed the tribe into an alliance with the Confederacy.
 The tribal populace was divided by this action: some allied with the Confederacy and others with the Union.
 All suffered in the aftermath of the war.

+He was elected Principal Chief of the Choctaws on October 6, 1864.
+On June 19, 1865, Chief Pitchlynn surrendered the military to Union troops occupying Doaksville, Choctaw Nation, and signed the terms of surrender himself.
+The Choctaws laid down their arms, and the Union took control of the territory until a formal peace treaty was signed the following spring.

+The Reconstruction treaty was drawn up by the United States.
+Overseen by U.S. special commissioner Ely S. Parker, the Southern Treaty Commission crafted the 1866 Treaty with the Choctaw and Chickasaw.
+The Choctaw delegation included Allen Wright, Alfred Wade, James Riley, John Page, and Campbell LeFlore, alongside Pitchlynn himself, in addition to the Chickasaw delegates.
+The treaty had 51 articles and was proclaimed in July 1866.